 Wideners and Stereo Imagers

 In the past, I wish I had been more aware of the stereo field and just how important it is.
 A good mix engineer is very aware of giving every element of a production its own deliberate space.
 No two elements can be competing and everything has to be put in a place that makes sense.
 That’s what makes a good mix.
 A lot of people underestimate how important and powerful panning is as a tool for engineers.
 There are many problems that can be solved with just a small move of the pan knob.
 Instead of trying to cut a conflicting frequency with an equalizer, adjusting the panning can often be a better solution.

 The center of a stereo image is where the important stuff is going to happen.
 The vocals are arguably the most important and you’ll always find them located smack dab in the center.
 You’ll also need to make sure both channels are balanced.
 This can sometimes be difficult during the mixing phase as there are times where you’ll want a mono sound playing through both speakers that is conflicting too much with more important elements.
 A widener is the perfect tool for getting an element out of the way of the center while still keeping stereo image balanced.
 I hate pulling a guitar or keyboard over to one side without another sound on the other side to balance (unless I’m specifically going for that effect or want something to really stick out).
-There are multiple ways widening plugins make the image seem widener and most involve some sort of phase manipulation.
+There are multiple ways widening plugins make the image seem wider and most involve some sort of phase manipulation.